 - 1. The depth of the fire control pocket should be 1.25 inches from top of receiver...precise. - 2.
 If you have a ton of trouble getting the trigger in because the pin holes aren't aligning, you might consider several inspections, modifications, or troubleshooting in the following order: - 1.
+90% of the issues on trigger assembly are related to the floor of the fire control pocket not being milled deep enough, and therefore the trigger has no room to move even though it might install.
+The depth of the fire control pocket should be 1.25 inches from top of receiver...precise.

-Make sure the trigger hole is vacated of any material that prevents proper movement. - 2.
-Make sure the rear of the trigger is not rubbing against that odd offset wall that houses the safety selector switch detent. - 3.
-Taking a very slight amount more off of the floor of the fire control pocket with the end mill bit (go back to the vise and make sure the jig/lower is level and just take several hundredth's of an inch off then go back to the trigger fitting to see if that helps. - 3.
+- 2. Make sure the trigger hole is vacated of any material that prevents proper movement. - 3.
+Make sure the rear of the trigger is not rubbing against that odd offset wall in the rear right that houses the safety selector switch detent. - 4.
+Taking a very slight amount more off of the floor of the fire control pocket with the end mill bit (go back to the vise) and just take several hundredths of an inch off then go back to the trigger fitting to see if that helps. - 3.
+After you install the trigger and hammer, the trigger should release the hammer properly and cleanly of course. - 4.
 At the front side of the fire control pocket, there's very little room in the original milspec design between what I term the firewall and the mag release button housing.
-If you see exposure to that area after you drill, don't be alarmed, there's almost no material there by milspec design, but this will not impact performance of the firearm.
-Even on aluminum 80% receivers, it's common to shave off an amount that allows you to see through into the mag release button area. - 4.
-After you install the trigger and hammer, the trigger should release the hammer properly and cleanly of course. - 5.
-Further instructions on how to assemble the lower parts kit that has the trigger and hammer are found here: http://www.polymer80.com/info
+If you see exposure to that area after you drill, don't be alarmed, there's almost no material there by milspec design, but this will not impact performance of the firearm. - 5.
+The buffer tube housing has been designed to be snug so no movement is allowed.
+For those extra tight fits, Teflon wrap rather than oil makes the buffer tube go in easier. - 6.
+Finally, the other parts included with the kit are described in the chart at the beginning of this document. - 1.
+The parts will help you install the pistol grip and the Bolt Catch (the stainless steel dowel pin and small set screw to hold the dowel pin in place. - 2.
+Do not attempt to tap a regular roll pin in the bolt catch dowel pin hole.
+The dowel pin and set screw are designed to allow you to change out your bolt catch in the future should you choose.